MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 **Design recommendations for SAP implementation:**

-The following recommendations are for when a virtual machine's (VM's) DNS or virtual name doesn't change during migration.
+The following recommendations are for when a virtual machine's DNS or virtual name doesn't change during migration.

 **Use case:**